 I have really fallen in love with the Stillman & Birn sketchbooks.
 They come in various categories and sizes but for botanical studies hot press watercolor paper is back.
 Therefore I recommend the Zeta sketchbook (contains hot press watercolor paper).
 It needs to be 8.25 x 11.75 or bigger.

 There are a lot of options out there.
 You could either choose a metal travel palette that allows for 24 half pan paints in it or you can get a regular palette (or even just a few white ceramic plates) and tube paints.
 I love the metal palette and half pan paints for my botanical sketchbook and smaller paintings.
 For larger paintings, I like palettes with plenty of deep wells for my paints.
 I have a ceramic palette at home.
 It's nice and heavy and a joy to paint with.
 But I also have several plastic palettes.
 They are lighter and less expensive.
 There are many choices out there and these are just my suggestions.

-I recommend having a set of very small brushes for our botanical details.
+I recommend having a set of very small brushes for details in small paintings or sketchbook art.
 I have the Anna Mason Series in size 000, 0, 1, 3, and 5.
-In the U.S., this set is only available from http://www.windriverarts.com/Brushes.htm#Brush_Sets_.
-Once you click on this link, the page will show you several options.
-Choose the Anna Mason set that offers all five of sizes ( 000, 0, 1, 3, and 5).
-These brushes are wonderful for details and are the only brushes I use in my sketchbook studies.
+These brushes are wonderful for details and are the only brushes I use in my botanical studies.
+They are available here.

 Other tools for a good watercolor set up are: